 Finishing the job - Once the Inheritance Tax return is approved by the state (usually about 3 months after filing) and all debts and expenses are paid, distribution of the assets can be made to the heirs in accordance with the will (or by law, in cases where there is no will).
 This may often be done by agreement of the heirs, but sometimes a formal court accounting is required.

 What is this going to Cost? - All costs of estate administration are discussed in advance and will be confirmed in writing.
 Cost savings are available when an estate can be settled by receipt or estate settlement agreement.

 Questions?
 Every estate is different and each involves a special set of facts.
 This guide is not in-tended to answer all questions that may arise in estate administration.
 We make every effort to make ourselves available to you.
-Many estate matters are handled by our staff, including our estate assistant, Sue Chichester.
-If Attorney Steadman is unavailable, be assured that she has the estate files at her fingertips.
-Sue has years of accounting experience and you will find her a thoroughly pleasant and professional assistant in the process of estate administration.
+Many estate matters are handled by our staff, including our estate assistants, Susan Robison and Sue Chichester.
+If Attorney Steadman is unavailable, be assured that they has the estate files at her fingertips.